redhat-openshift-ecosystem/opct/docs/user.md

 *NOTE: certification pods will automatically have node-selectors and taint tolerations if you use the `--dedicated` flag.*

-There are two options to accomplish this type of setup...
+There are two options to accomplish this type of setup:

 ##### Option A: Command Line